 Rinse entirely after all baths, whether you’re using a medicated shampoo for dandruff or ordinary shampoo for maintenance grooming, since many shampoos may become unpleasant if left on your dog’s skin.

-- Leave In Conditioner For Dogs that hydrates, conditions, and moisturizes both skin & coat of pets.
-Simply rub into the body, and this moisturizing dog conditioner works like magic.
+- Leave In Conditioner For Dogs that hydrates, conditions, and moisturizes both skin & coat.
+Simply rub the dog lotion into the coat, and this dog fur conditioner works like magic.
 This is the stuff dog conditioner gets measured against.

-- Coat Moisturizer- This Dog Coat Conditioner performs on all types of coats.
-It leaves the coat shiny and smooth without any oily residue.
+- Works On All Coats - This dog after bath conditioner applies to a dry coat, and leaves the fur shiny and smooth without any oily residue.
 It also detangles and is a great dog conditioner for matted hair.
+Gentle enough for use as a puppy conditioner.

-- Aromatherapeutic Fragrance- This dog leave in conditioner refreshes and deodorizes even smelly dogs.
-Ditch your Dog Smell Good Spray for this Dog Deodorant which will leave your pup with the perfect coat.
-The sweet smelling fragrance can cause irritation to dog's with sensitive skin, so please first apply a small test patch to check for allergy.
+- Cologne Like Fragrance- Ditch your dog smell good spray for this dog deodorant which will leave your pup with the perfect coat.
+The fragrance can cause irritation to dogs with sensitive skin, so please first apply a small test patch to check for allergy or try the Unscented version.

 - Apply Routinely In Between Baths- Rub or brush into a dry coat and no need to rinse.
 Pairs well with your favorite dog shampoo and conditioner, and can be used after pet wipes, dog accessories, or other dog grooming supplies.